TakaSoap/microsoft-365-docs-pr.zh-CN/microsoft-365/compliance/insider-risk-management-notices.md

 <!DOCTYPE html>
 <html>
 <body>
-<h2>Action Required: Contoso Employee Code of Conduct Policy Training</h2>
+<h2>Action Required: Contoso User Code of Conduct Policy Training</h2>
-<p>A recent activity you've performed has generated a risk alert prohibited by the Contoso Employee <a href='https://www.contoso.com'>Code of Conduct Policy</a>.</p>
+<p>A recent activity you've performed has generated a risk alert prohibited by the Contoso User <a href='https://www.contoso.com'>Code of Conduct Policy</a>.</p>
-<p>You are required to attend the Contoso Employee Code of Conduct <a href='https://www.contoso.com'>training</a> within the next 14 days.
+<p>You are required to attend the Contoso User Code of Conduct <a href='https://www.contoso.com'>training</a> within the next 14 days.
 Please contact <a href='mailto:hr@contoso.com'>Human Resources</a> with any questions about this training request.</p>
 <p>Thank you,</p>
 <p><em>Human Resources</em></p>
 </body>